Ofena

 Ofena (Abruzzese: Ofenë) is a comune and town in the Province of L'Aquila in the Abruzzo region of Italy.
 It is located in the natural park known as the "Gran Sasso e Monti della Laga National Park".
 The comune/village is home to a vast and rich history of a community that has existed for many hundreds of years.

 History

 A letter of Pope Simplicius dated 19 November 475 speaks of a Bishop Gaudentius of Aufinium, the Latin name by which the town was known, against whom three neighbouring bishops had laid complaints.

 No longer a residential bishopric, Aufinium is today listed by the Catholic Church as a titular see.

+Sports

+In the southern part of the city of Ofena is the Campo Sportivo Comunale di Ofena, a public football field.

+Administration

+The following are the mayors of Ofena since 1998.